|

 *The 4x800m All-Star Relay and the 4x100m Throwers Relay are SMAC East-West Meet traditions.

-The Throwers Relay will be considered exhibition events.
+The Throwers Relay will be considered an exhibition event.
 An athlete’s participation in either event will not count as one of their maximum three events.

-Coaches – please contact the Meet Director (someone) with the names/school of athletes
+Coaches – please contact the Meet Directors with the

 interested in competing on the 4x800m All-Star Relay team (we will have athletes from different schools running together as an East or West team).

-For the 4x100 Throwers Relay, please complete the special column on your meet
+For the 4x100 Throwers Relay, please complete the Easy Sport on-line

 Pentathlon

-again be hosting a Pentathlon event for 7-8th grade girls and boys to identify
+again be hosting a Pentathlon event for 7th-8th grade girls and boys to identify

-the most exceptional athletes in track and field.
+the most exceptional athletes in youth track and field for the Cincinnati area.
 Please note that this will be the only series of events this athlete will be allowed to be part of in this meet.

 Participating athletes will compete in two field events: the shot put and long jump, and three running